brainhackghent/brainhackghent.github.io/page-program.md

 <!-- ## Information about the program -->

-The preliminary program for OpenMR Benelux is shown below.
+The preliminary program for <i>OpenMR Benelux 2020</i> is shown below.
 The event will span three days, with the first day consisting of talks by prominent researchers in the field of MRI and open science.
-The second and third days will be spent on workshops, hackathons and interactive discussions and training sessions.
-A more detailed program will follow.
+The second and third day will be spent on workshops, hackathons, interactive discussions, and training sessions.
+A more detailed program will follow soon.

 <p>&nbsp;</p>
 <table width="100%" cellspacing="0" cellpadding="2">